ELBRUS CONQUERED! NOW “ONLY” SIX MORE...

 17. 09.
 2018

-At the end of August, an interview, with me, came out in a local Czech Newspaper, Metro.
-They mentioned the 7 summits right there in its headline!
+At the end of August, an interview with me came out in a local Czech Newspaper, Metro.
+They mentioned the 7 summits right in its headline!
 It was kind of funny to observe people in the underground, sitting and standing around me and staring, not being able to say whether it was really me or not...I did not do up my face that day, but a frame backpack and hiking boots most probably gave me away.

 I am just travelling to the airport.
 Travelling to my first expedition.
 With 7 Summits, I want to climb the highest mountains of each continent, taking the Russian Elbrus (5 642 m) as the first to conquer.

 The flight was a little bumpy but, after a short nap, my team, for this expedition, and I arrived in Moscow.
 After an hour of searching for our hotel and thinking how can we possibly make it to the summit of Elbrus if we are not even able to find our hotel within a 3 km range, I came to the conclusion that I should brush up on my Russian a little for my next trip.
 We used our hands and legs to get the right direction to the hotel and eventually we found it, Hurray!
 When you imagine Moscow, without those millions of people pushing into each other, it is just a breathtaking city…